 This means you’ll need to obtain a South Dakota mailing address and prove that you have stayed in the state for more than 24 hours to claim a South Dakotan domicile.

-You’ll also need to get South Dakota health insurance, register your vehicles in the state, and file your taxes as a resident.
+If you’re using state health insurance you’ll also need to switch to South Dakota health insurance, register your vehicles in the state, and file your taxes as a resident.
 Establishing residency can take some time and effort, but it’s worth it if you want to enjoy the benefits of living in South Dakota.

 Pros And Cons of South Dakota Residency

-When thinking about obtaining South Dakota residency there are a couple of (VERY SMALL) reasons why someone who choose not to do so.
+When thinking about the Pros and Cons of South Dakota domicile there are a couple of (VERY SMALL) reasons why you may chose not to.
 I think the pros of SD residency far outweigh the cons, and we’ll dive into those below.

 Do you want to live in a place that is affordable, has an amazing quality of life, and is tax-friendly?
 If you answered yes, then South Dakota may be the perfect state for you.
 Let’s quickly outline some of the top benefits of claiming residency in SD before we explain the process of claiming it!